 Nergis Mavalvala, professor of physics at the Massachusetts Institute of Technology (MIT) in Cambridge, can check off a whole lot of boxes on the diversity form.
 She isn't just a woman in physics, which is rare enough.
 She is an immigrant from Pakistan and a self-described “out, queer person of color.”
 “I don’t mind being on the fringes of any social group,” she says.

 With a toothy grin, the gregarious mother of a 4-year-old child explains why she likes her outsider status: “You are less constrained by the rules.”
-She may still be an outsider, but she's no longer obscure; her 2010 MacArthur Fellowship saw to that.
+But she's no longer obscure; her 2010 MacArthur Fellowship saw to that.
 In addition to the cash and the honor, the award came with opportunities to speak to an interested public about her somewhat esoteric research.
 “That is the best part,” she says.